 - Beaver Creek lives up to its tagline of “Not Exactly Roughing It” and budget accommodation options are limited.

-From the moment you drive up to Beaver Creek and enter via a pretty stone gate-house you know it’s going to be a unique experience.
+From the moment you drive up to Beaver Creek and enter via the pretty stone gate-house you know it’s going to be a unique experience.
 The vibe on arrival feels more like an exclusive country club than a ski resort.
 The lovely introduction extends to the mountain where guest services welcome you to the slopes and hot chocolate is waiting at the top of Centennial chairlift.
 While they look after you in every aspect of service, fortunately they leave you alone on the slopes, and what a great playground it is.
 From the beginner area at the top of the mountain (who said beginners are stuck down the bottom) to the perfectly groomed intermediate slopes or the easily accessed advanced and expert terrain, there truly is something for everyone.

 With just 1832ac (741ha) it’s smaller than its sister and neighbor, Vail (Beaver Creek is owned by Vail Resorts), so it’s quick and easy to get around.
 Since it’s a more recently developed resort, the whole thing was purpose-built around skiing so it’s well thought out.
 There are two main parts to Beaver Creek.
 The best skiing is Beaver Creek Mountain, which is directly accessed from the village base.
 The Bachelor Gulch area, home to the Ritz-Carlton and the access point for Arrowhead and Riverfront areas, is more intermediate and requires a bit of time to get over to the main mountain.
 That said, there’s some great beginner and intermediate skiing on Bachelor Gulch.
-Beaver Creek Mountain has some awesome steeps, including the Birds of Prey downhill course (the mountain is hosting a 2015 World Cup downhill race) which, even when descended at a fraction of the pace of the pros, is still a thrilling ride.
+Beaver Creek Mountain has some awesome steeps, including the Birds of Prey downhill course (the mountain hosts a World Cup downhill race each year) which, even when descended at a fraction of the pace of the pros, is still a thrilling ride.
 The Grouse Mountain area is also fantastic for more advanced skiers and has some perfectly gladed tree runs.

 Once off the slopes and re-energized with a delicious cookie, there is plenty to enjoy in the village.
 An ice-rink forms the centerpiece of the village with shops, restaurants and bars scattered around.
 There’s something for everyone and like the rest of the resort, there are lots of high-end experiences to be consumed.